pierre-rouleau/trying-erlang/exercises/e4/frequency-server-with-funct-if.rst

 Sequence Diagram
 ~~~~~~~~~~~~~~~~

+The user now calls:

+- frequency:start()
+- frequency:allocate()
+- frequency: deallocate(Freq)
+- frequency:stop()

+and I added, for debugging,

+- frequency:dump().

+The transactions using a specific protocol is hidden from the user's code.

-The graphical representation of this is:
+The graphical representation of this is, where I represent the *API* as the
+boundary of the system which the user interacts with:

 .. image:: v1/res/fs-v1.png